 Make sure to check the palm forest on the back of the beach too.
 It’s a few kilometers long, going alongside a river and into a canyon, giving you plenty of photo opportunities.

 Knossos, also known as The Palace of King Minos, is an archeological site situated a few kilometers south of Heraklion and one of the top landmarks in Greece.
 It’s dated almost 4000 (!) years old, and it was a ceremonial and political center of the Minoan civilization and culture.

 The colors of the palace are bright red, black and yellow – making it perfect for an Instagram explorer type of composition.

-That’s all from me, I hope you enjoy your photo spots on Crete!
+That’s all from me, I hope you visit all these awesome Crete photo spots!

 If you haven’t planned your trip there yet, find out how I plan my trips!